SouthernMethodistUniversity/access/sections/socpol.md

 [<<< Previous](power.md) | [Next >>>](accessibility.md)

-# Level of Impact III: Social, Political, and Economic Impacts of Projects or Research
+# Level of Impact III: Social, political, and economic impacts of projects or research

 ## Social, political, and economic impacts